Chance Gray

 Mail Art

-t 10 years old Chance received a letter from a person they knew that had just been sentenced to a couple decades in prison.
+t 10 years old I received a letter from a person they knew that had just been sentenced to a couple decades in prison.
 Within the letter, there was a drawing of a school of little fish making the shape of a large fish ready to gobble, a significantly bigger fish.
-The image stuck with Chance, and developed into a lifelong commitment to building collective power to dismantle systems that benefit few and cause harm to many, specifically prisons.
+The image stuck with me, and developed into a lifelong commitment to building collective power to dismantle systems that benefit few and cause harm to many.

-Eight years after Chance received that letter, they found themself on the other side of razor wire fences, sending mail out to the so-called "free world."
-During those two years that Chance was imprisoned, they took college classes through the mail and exchanged hundreds of letters and drawings with people on the outside.
+Eight years after I received that letter, they found themself on the other side of razor wire fences, sending mail out to the so-called "free world."
+During those two years that I was imprisoned, they took college classes through the mail and exchanged hundreds of letters and drawings with people on the outside.

 Prisons are designed to block the natural flow of ideas, emotions, care, support, and love between people.
-Chance experienced this harm firsthand and lost many relationships and opportunities.
-Many people are less fortunate and lose all contact with friends, family, and lovers over the course of long prisons terms.
+Many people lose all contact with friends, family, and lovers over the course of long prisons terms.
 Yet, people continue to love, care, support and learn together across prison walls through mail exchange.
-These exchanges directly undermine the function of prisons to stifle connections and can be a means of developing new tools, strategies, ideas and relationships that collectively create the force powerful enough to abolish prisons.
+These exchanges directly undermine the function of prisons to stifle connections.
+Mail can be a means of developing new tools, strategies, ideas and relationships that collectively create the force powerful enough to abolish prisons.

 a